kennethleungty/MLOps-Specialization-Notes/README.md

 #### Lesson Notes for Machine Learning Engineering in Production (MLOps) Specialization course (by DeepLearningAI and Andrew Ng) on Coursera

 - Notes compilation based on lecture slides and video transcripts
-- More notes fast on the way, so star ★ this repo to stay in the loop
+- More notes on the way, so star ★ this repo to stay in the loop
 - Link to MLOps course: https://www.deeplearning.ai/program/machine-learning-engineering-for-production-mlops/

 #### Summary Articles